The large number of photos causes a longer download time. Please be patient.

 The weather continues to be super-stable.
 Lows at night run from 25-35 at daylight (yes, there is frost on the windshields) to 65-75 during the afternoon.
 So you need a heavy coat early in the morning, but only shirt-sleeves during the afternoon.
 There has been some, but not much wind.
 Dry weather continues.
 The half-inch of rain last week has already disappeared.
 The wheat is hanging on by a whisker where deer are abundant even during mid-day.
 At sundown, scores of deer can be seen in the fields.

 Our next hunt runs December 18-22.
 The one after that is December 27-31.
-Four hunts are scheduled for January, and we still have slots open January 18-21.
+Four hunts are scheduled for January.
+Hunt reports should follow the conclusion of each hunt by a day or so.

 Hunt 7 December 5 - 9